mohtashimnawaz/icp-on-chain-music-app/FRONTEND_INTEGRATION_COMPLETE.md

 ## 🚀 Ready for Production

-The ICP Music Platform frontend is now a comprehensive, production-ready application that:
+The TuneSphere frontend is now a comprehensive, production-ready application that:

 1. **Fully integrates** with all backend capabilities
 2. **Provides modern UX** with glass morphism design